Saturday PM 10-12 years Advanced Scratch games coding club

 Activity options & fees

-Ten (term time) 2 hour sessions.
-1pm to 3pm.
-Join anytime.
+Ten weekly (term time) 2 hour sessions, join anytime

 NOTE: Your child must have already attended a free Taster or Trial session or an after school club to attend this activity.

 Not yet attended? .. then ..

 Already attended a taster or trial session, or one of our activities? .. then ..

 This club teaches advanced Scratch games programming, how to build a website using professional hand coded methods (html and CSS), and how to originate, edit and integrate digital media such as games, images, sound and video.

 Every term is different

 Each term we explore different techniques and skills to excite and motivate our students.
 Your child will be engaged, educated and entertained.

 Students are expected to already be familiar with all the primary coding elements of Scratch, or those of a comparable platform.
 From this beginning they explore increasingly complex code algorithms and employ them to create interactive game-play.
 Students are taught to build a complex game, then asked to modify and extend it, and finally put into practice what they have learnt to create their own games.